martinrist/haskell-sandbox/src/ThinkingWithTypes/Chapter02/README.md

 ## Promotion of Built-in Types

-- When `-XDataKinds` is enabled, most types automatically promote to kinds.
+- When `DataKinds` is enabled, most types automatically promote to kinds.
 Importing `GHC.TypeLits` helps get unqualified access to these kinds, and also includes some type families to help work with them.